For Kibana

 This feature will work in ReadonlyREST PRO and Enterprise.

-To hide the Manage kibana button for the specific user you need to provide ROR Manage Kibana value into a kibana.hide_apps
+To hide the Manage Kibana button for the specific user you need to provide ROR Manage Kibana value into a kibana.hide_apps

 kibana: